lizhanmit/java-design-patterns/README.md

 - Encapsulate the part in the application that may need changes. **DO NOT** mix them with those code that does not need change.
 	- If the new requirement comes and some part of code needs to change accordingly, then this part of code needs to be extracted distinguishing with other stable code.
-- Code against interface rather than implementation.
+- Code against interface rather than implementation, which lets you decouple from multiple implementations.
 - Use composition more.
 Use inheritance less.
 (HAS-A is better than IS-A.)
 	- When two classes are combined to use, that is composition, e.g. animal and its behavior.
 	- Using composition makes system more flexible, which make it possible to change behaviors dynamically in runtime.